amshinde/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 ### Add user to KVM group

-If running a KVM based hypervisor, add the user running the workload to the KVM group:
+To enable rootless support, the user running the workload needs to be added to the `kvm` group.

 ```bash
 $ sudo usermod -a -G kvm $USER